 An infected person can spread measles before knowing they have been infected.
-People are infectious to others from 4 days before to 4 days after the onset of rash.
+People are infectious to others from four days before to four days after the onset of rash.

 - If you were born before 1994, or grew up outside of B.C., you may have received only one dose of the vaccine and require a second dose.

 - If you were born before 1970, you are likely to be immune to measles.
 However, if you aren’t sure if you ever had the infection, an MMR vaccine is safe and recommended.

 - Red eyes, which may be sensitive to light

 Measles is a serious illness with no specific treatment, but most people recover within a week or two.

 - Drink plenty of fluids such as water, juice and soup, especially if you have a fever.

 - Stay away from other people as much as you can so that you don't spread the disease.